mattlockyer/composables-998/README.md

 ## ERC998 Contributors

+Matt Lockyer started the ERC998 standard and developed the initial ideas and the initial implementation of ERC998.
+Matt Lockyer https://medium.com/@mattdlockyer

-Main project manager/coordinator/leader: Matt Lockyer, https://medium.com/@mattdlockyer
+Main project manager/coordinator/leader: Nick Mudge <nick@mokens.io>, https://twitter.com/mudgen

-The current implementation of ERC998 was written by Nick Mudge <nick@perfectabstractions.com>, https://medium.com/@mudgen.
+The current implementation of ERC998 was written by Nick Mudge

 People who have helped with the standard and/or implementation:
 * Nathalie Chan King Choy, https://github.com/nathalie-ckc